1.3 oz single serve cup

 Frequently Asked Questions

 Yes.
 Magic Spoon is perfect for anyone on a ketogenic or low carb diet.
-Each serving has just 4g net carbs, and only 0.5-1.5g saturated fats from a blend of high-oleic sunflower oil and avocado oil.
+Each serving has 4g net carbs, and 0.5-1.5g saturated fats from a blend of high-oleic sunflower oil and avocado oil.

-In fact, one of the reasons we created this in the first place is that we couldn’t find a healthy cereal to fit into our low carb lifestyles, and we missed our childhood cereals more than anything else (yes, even pizza).
+In fact, one of the reasons we created this in the first place is that we couldn’t find a cereal to fit into our low carb lifestyles, and we missed our childhood cereals more than anything else (yes, even pizza).

 Not all carbs are created equal.
 Fiber and (most) natural sweeteners don’t affect your blood sugar, so they’re stripped out to get “net carbs,” which you can think of as the active carbs that affect your body.